alkamauss/content/sites/dev.mauss/posts/how-to-set-up-sapper-with-cpanel/+article.md

 ## Final steps

-Now here comes the crucial part, because most hosting providers won't allow you to connect to a specific port, or I'll assume all of you want your users to go to your website without adding `:3000` to the end of the domain, we'll need to route the traffic using the built-in Apache proxy server with an `.htaccess` file located in our `public_html` directory.
+Now here comes the crucial part, because most hosting providers won't allow you to connect to a specific port, or I'll assume all of you want your users to go to your website without adding `:3000` to the end of the domain, we'll need to route the traffic using the built-in Apache proxy server with an `.htaccess` file located in our `public_html` folder.
 You should be able to just copy the configuration below and paste it in yours.

 ```properties
 #$ file: .htaccess